MerginMaps/docs/src/components/qgis/working_with_nonspatial_data.md

 # QGIS project configuration

-Ensure you have enabled editing and searching of your non-spatial table in QGIS [QGIS project](https://docs.qgis.org/3.10/en/docs/user_manual/introduction/qgis_configuration.html?highlight=properties#data-sources-properties):
+Ensure you have enabled editing and searching of your non-spatial table in QGIS <QGISHelp ver="3.10" link="user_manual/introduction/qgis_configuration.html?highlight=properties#data-sources-properties" text="QGIS project" />:

 ![browse_enable](./qgis_nonspatial_properties.png)

 # Browse, search and edit non-spatial data in Input

-To browse, search or edit a non-spatial table, first you need to [open the attribute table](/howto/browse_data.html).
+To browse, search or edit a non-spatial table, first you need to [open the attribute table](../mobile/enable_browsing.md).

 To add a new record, select **Add Feature**.
 This will open a form to fill.
 By pressing **Save**, the new record will be added and Input will take you back to the attribute of your table.